albotero/0xbot/readme.md

 After a successful connection to Binance API is made, all trading pairs against the specified quote _(e.g. BUSD)_ are retrieved along with the trading commisions charged by the exchange.
 The strategy will be run over all these pairs.
 Currently only _Spot Trading_ is implemented.

-Default quote BUSD can be modified in `bot-config.json`
+Default quote BUSD can be modified in `bot-config.json`.
+Check Fee Tiers for each quote asset at [Binance Fee Rate](https://www.binance.com/en/fee)

 When running in test mode only 6 trading pairs with BUSD quote are provided by the exchange.
 There are ~317 assets in live mode.